 - Concierge services now available virtually

 The importance of understanding the data from last year determines this year’s promotions, sales, shopping trends, audiences and production highlights.
-Since the capability of curbside pickup, for example, became the fastest and easiest way consumers could receive what they need, that data shows that consumers this year are going to expect more of the fast-and-easy.
-Your holiday campaign will be effective if you align your digital strategy with the findings of last year.
+Since the capability of curbside pickup, for example, has become the fastest and easiest way for consumers to receive what they need, that data shows that consumers are going to expect more of the fast-and-easy moving forward.
+Your holiday campaign will be effective if you align this year’s digital strategy with last year’s findings.

-As we approach the holiday season, we know that these three capabilities are here to stay for good.
+As we approach the holiday season, we know that the three above-mentioned capabilities are here to stay for good.
 Consistency and a lot of creativity among retailers will go a long way toward satisfying their customers and shoppers.
-Hitting them with efficiency and all the information by channel they need to know to make their holiday shopping experience easier, will build performance and satisfaction.
+By hitting them with efficiency and all the by-channel information they need to know to make their holiday shopping experiences easier, you’ll ramp up performance and satisfaction.

 One avenue that grew even more in 2020 was social media.
 As the world was forced to keep distance, social media was there to connect us with our family, friends and all the brands we love.

-There are 3.96 billion users on social media worldwide.
-That means 50.64% of the populationuses social networks, regardless of age or internet access.
-Until last year, most brands knew where they stood on social media and had already figured out the perfect balance of engagement, listening, content and advertising.
-According to MarketingWeek, in 2021, marketers will continue to use social media to meet the growing and expanding trends and use the below imperatives, especially during the holiday season:
+Various sources show that about 4 billion users are on social media worldwide.
+That means 50.64% of the population uses social networks, regardless of age or internet access.
+Until 2020, most brands knew where they stood on social media and had already figured out the perfect balance of engagement, listening, content and advertising.
+MarketingWeek predicted that in 2021, marketers would continue to use social media to meet the growing and expanding trends and use the below imperatives, especially during the holiday season: